 - Heavier than other models at 90 lbs

-Even though most of the cordless lawnmowers on the market today have a lot of the same features, it’s a good idea to educate yourself on a few of the details for what you should be looking at in a new battery mower.
-Take a second to read through this buyers guide and you’ll have no problem picking the right lawnmower for your yard.
+Even though most of the cordless lawn mowers on the market today are very similar, it’s a good idea to educate yourself on a few of the details for what you should be looking at in a new battery mower.
+Take a second to read through this buyers guide and you’ll have no problem picking the right lawn mower for your lawn.

 Battery Voltage & Run Time

 You probably noticed that there are some different battery voltages in the units I reviewed above.
 Anywhere from 40V up to 84V.
 So does this mean the 84V battery will last twice as long as a 40V battery?
 Not necessarily, while you will get more run time from the larger voltage battery, the voltage is similar to the horsepower of the lawnmower.
 The higher voltage battery, the more power the electric engine can produce.
 The higher voltage lawnmowers will generally cost more than lower voltage models, so take that into consideration when choosing a model.

 This is fairly self explanatory.
 A 19″ cut width will cut less grass in a single pass than a 21″ cut width.
 While this may not seem like much, it’s usually best to get the most cut width you can afford, but don’t sacrifice battery voltage or other nice features just for the larger cutting width.

 Lawn Mower Weight

 This can be a big deal, especially for homeowners who are older or not able to push a traditional, heavy gas powered mower.
 Most of the cordless mowers weigh between 40 an 90 pounds, and you will notice the difference in weight after pushing it for 30 minutes, especially in thicker grass.
 A mower in the 50-60 pound range will be powerful, yet light enough for just about anyone to use without problem.

 The benefits of using Self Propelled Lawn Mower

 - You don’t have to push the mower around

 - You can use the mower on uneven and hilly lawns